Finding The Still Point

 Please don’t let financial issues prevent you from attending a program at the Monastery.
 If you can’t afford the program fee, there are options.

-Danica Sensui Shoan Ankele is a Senior Monastic in the Mountains and Rivers Order.
-She has been in full time residential training since 2008 and ordained with Shugen Roshi in 2014.
-In addition to her work in the Training Office alongside Hojin Sensei, Shoan has also been heavily involved in the Monastery’s Tenkozan line of ZMM-made products, including statues and cloth items dyed with plants cultivated on the Monastery grounds.
+Danica Shoan Ankele is a Senior Monastic in the Mountains and Rivers Order.
+She has been in full time residential training since 2007 and ordained with Shugen Roshi in 2014.
+Shoan is the Monastery’s Creative Director and Training Coordinator, and is also involved in the Monastery’s Tenkozan line of ZMM-made products, including statues and cloth items dyed with plants cultivated on the Monastery grounds.

 Learn more about Mn.
 Shoan Ankele